-Brown (orange) tracts depict High Unemployment Threshold Tracts.
-Red and yellow tracts depict High Poverty and/or 80% AMI Threshold Tracts.
 Application of Urban Area TEA Definitions to two examples of major TEA projects in NYC

-Ironically, two New York City projects that were the subject of front page Wall Street Journal articles as illustrations of gerrymandered projects - 1 Park Lane and Hudson Yards - would apparently continue to qualify as TEAs under the December Drafts' standards.
-We realize that this is theoretical because it is likely that these projects are already fully subscribed and thus, all investors in these projects have filed their Form I-526 petitions before any changes to the law will be made.
-However, we assume it is likely that future development at Hudson Yards will seek additional EB-5 financing, in which case the new law's TEA standards would apply.
+Ironically, two New York City projects that were the subject of front page Wall Street Journal articles103 as illustrations of gerrymandered projects - 1 Park Lane and Hudson Yards - would apparently continue to qualify as TEAs under the December Drafts' standards.
+This is obviously theoretical at this point because the reform bill did not become law.

+Furthermore, a change in the law would likely not apply to the first tranche of EB-5 financing in the amount of \$600,000,000 raised for Hudson Yards because the tranche presumably has been, or will be, fully subscribed before any EB-5 reforms take effect.
+Thus, all immigrant investors in that tranche have, or will have, filed their Form I-526 petitions before any changes to the law will be made.104 However, we assume it is likely that future development at Hudson Yards will seek additional EB-5 financing, in which case a new law's TEA standards might apply, depending on the provisions of the law and its effective date.105